 The Canmore Nordic Ski Club has several coaches and volunteers to keep our programs running smoothly.
 Here’s a profile of of staff coaches:

-Program Director and Learn to Compete 2 Coach
+Program Director and Personal Coaching (R.A.D.)
+Coach

 Alain is responsible for overseeing all programs delivered by the Canmore Nordic Ski Club, ensuring that high quality training and coaching is provided at all levels.
 He mentors the clubs paid and volunteer coaches and is directly involved with coaching the older high performance athletes.